spinnaker/spinnaker.github.io/guides/user/managed-delivery/resource-status/index.md

   image_path="./resource-status-diff.png"
 %}

-When a resource has a Diff status, it means Spinnaker detected a drift from the declarative configuration but hasn't taken any action yet.
+When a resource has this status, it means Spinnaker detected a drift from the declarative configuration but hasn't taken any action yet.

 Once Spinnaker starts taking automatic action to correct the drift, the status  changes to [Actuating](/guides/user/managed-delivery/resource-status/#actuating).